 Fruit and nut trail mix, protein bars, and beef jerky are favorites for trail hikers for a reason.
 No refrigeration!
 Keep these in your car, camper, or locker at work for a quick bite between the endless charting.

-- RD tip #2: Most trail mix options out that have a ton of sugar in them with all the dried fruits and chocolate.
-One trick is to buy a bag of fruit and nut trail mix and add in a bag of raw or roasted mixed nuts.
+- RD tip #2: Most trail mix options have a ton of sugar in them with all the dried fruits and chocolate.
+One trick is to buy a fruit and nut trail mix bag and add in a bag of raw or roasted mixed nuts.
 This will give you a better nut to fruit ratio and keep you full longer.

 2. Go ahead and splurge for the cut veggies –

-Same goes for the spiralized veggies.
-Chances are you probably don’t have space in your travel trailer to take your fancy spiralizer so just grab the pre-spiralized ones and throw it in place of the pasta or rice in your favorite dishes.
+The same goes for the spiralized veggies.
+Chances are you probably don’t have space in your travel trailer to take your fancy spiralizer, so grab the pre-spiralized ones and throw them in place of the pasta or rice in your favorite dishes.

 3. Cold salads on a hot day –